Skip Navigation

 rcarlson@carleton.edu

-The Knights have posted 12 winning seasons under Carlson, including a spectacular 69-22-9 record (.735) over the last five years.
+The 2018 campaign marked Bob Carlson’s 22nd season at the helm of the Carleton men’s soccer program.
+The Knights have posted 18 winning seasons under Carlson.
 In comparison, Carleton posted only eight winning seasons in the 24 years prior to his arrival.

-A 1986 graduate of St. Olaf College, Carlson was a standout player for the Oles as a team captain, all-conference selection and four-year letterwinner.
+A 1986 graduate of St. Olaf College, Carlson was a standout player for the Oles as a team captain, all-conference selection, and four-year letter-winner.
 He helped St. Olaf capture the 1984 Minnesota Intercollegiate Athletic Conference (MIAC) crown and an NCAA tournament bid, the first-ever for a MIAC institution.
 As a coach, Carlson returned to Minnesota in 1991 as an assistant at Gustavus Adolphus College.
 During his four-year tenure there, the Gusties won two conference championships and earned two NCAA tournament bids.

 A native of Illinois, Carlson was an all-area soccer and basketball player at New Trier High School.
 He is married to Cathy Carlson, Associate Dean of Students at Carleton; the couple has a son, Sam, and a daughter, Emma.